-33. Risk management concerns the process leading to a management decision on the part of the Secretariat, deciding on entry into engagement, continuation of engagement, engagement with measures to mitigate risks, non-engagement or disengagement from an existing or planned engagement with non-State actors on the basis of an explicit management decision.
-Risk management will be audited by the Group.
+33. Risk management concerns the process leading to a management decision on the part of the open-ended group, with the advice the technical units, deciding on entry into engagement, continuation of engagement, engagement with measures to mitigate risks, non-engagement or disengagement from an existing or planned engagement with non-State actors on the basis of an explicit management decision.